naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 - - -

 In the [last blog post](https://www.naveed.dev/posts/senior-engineer-interviews-broken), I discussed my frustrations with the ubiquitous LeetCode interview, and why it was a poor litmus test for determining competency in senior engineers.
 Before we discuss alternatives, let's recap what skills our interviews should be testing for.
-If you're coming from the previous blogpost, feel free to [skip the next section](https://www.naveed.dev/posts/leetcode-alternatives-compared#alternative-1-take-home-assessments).
+If you're coming from the previous blogpost, feel free to <a href="#alternative-1-take-home-assessments">skip the next section</a>.

 ### A refresher: what should the Technical Interview evaluate a candidate on?